T1 Payments: Shuttered or Operating In The Shadows?

 Overall, though, there does not appear to be any evidence of widespread misrepresentation by T1 representatives, and there are no misleading rate quotes or unrealistic guarantees on the company’s website.
 In fact, the company’s sales training appears to emphasize interchange-plus pricing, which is more transparent than tiered pricing.
 If you suspect that T1 Payments is charging you undisclosed fees, however, we recommend seeking a third-party statement audit to eliminate hidden costs.

-Our T1 Payments Review Summary
+T1 Payments Competitors

 A Payment Processor with Extremely Concerning Trends